karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

 Our method for collobaration is based upon this wiki: https://gist.github.com/seshness/3943237

+### Make and test your changes

+Make whatever changes you want to make.
+Make sure all tests pass:

+    $ mvn test

-### Create a branch for your changes.
+### Create a branch with your changes

+Create a branch using "git checkout -b".
+Don't worry, this command automatically copies your changes to the new branch:

+    $ cd <project git dir>
     $ git checkout -b <my-awesome-feature>

-### Make your changes

-Work on things in your favourite text $EDITOR.
-Once you're done, add your changes to the git staging area and commit them.
+Add any new files:

-    $ git add [files]
+    $ git add .

+Review your changes:

-    $ git commit
+    $ git status

-    or
+Commit your changes:

     $ git commit -a

-And verify that git has picked up all your changes.
+(Optional) If you want to review your commits:

-    $ git status
+    $ gitk

 ### Push your branch to the remote repository as a non-master branch